Skip to main content

 Another safety advantage: Money in a savings account isn’t affected by swings in the stock or bond markets.
 So you’ll never have to worry about market turmoil draining your account.

-Watch your money grow
+Watch the money in your savings grow

 Your money doesn’t just sit in a savings account—it grows with the help of compound interest.
 Compound interest allows you to earn interest not only on your initial deposit but also on any interest that your account accumulates.